 Wrap-around support services, previously provided only to Elizabeth Stone House residents, were extended to all neighborhood residents in 1995.
 Two years later, the agency opened a Parent-Child Center to provide even better care for the children of adult clients.
 Financial literacy classes became a part of the agency’s programming in 1998.
 Parenting classes were extended to men in 2007.
 The shelter bucked convention in 2009 by welcoming its first transgender resident, and in 2011, the agency’s residential programming went co-ed as we welcomed the first male resident into the transitional housing program.

 This history and concurrent momentum is now catalyzing a capital campaign to finance and construct a new building.
-We plan to break ground in 2016 and move in a year later.
+We plan to break ground in 2019 and move in within 16 months after that.
 At the campaign’s conclusion, the Elizabeth Stone House will have an integrated supportive housing and community-based service complex that can offer expanded services to more than 2,000 clients and community members each year.

 Elizabeth Stone House